waylonflinn/libris/README.md

 ## Library support

 The real strength of this module is that it allows you to create reusable functions and include them in your Redis scripts.
 To get it working create a directory named `lib` inside your `scripts` directory.
-The contents of this directory will be concatenated and prepended to every Redis script, and should be valid lua code.
+The contents of this directory will be concatenated and prepended to every Redis script.
+They must be valid lua code.

 ## Functions in Redis